RoiPeleg/Drone2.5D/README.md

 We change the algorithm a bit and improved it.

+Our simulator is based on an [open source simulator](https://github.com/Kolkir/slam-playground.git) with some improvements - Sensors, vectorial movement and more.

 Our main algorithm can be found [here](https://github.com/RoiPeleg/Drone2.5D/blob/main/playground/Algorithms.py).

 ### How to use: